Florists can reopen May 1; relief after Gov. Ige rescinded Mother’s Day exemption

 “There are actual health benefits that are out there that show the mental benefit of having flowers in the home,” Pereira said.
 “They change mood, they create happiness, they bring joy.
 And right now probably more than ever before in our lifetimes universally I think we can use a little more of that.
 The whole premise of this is let’s try to bring some happiness for that one week.”

-Responses from all county mayors to Always Investigating’ inquiry: Does your county’s mayor support restoration of the State’s prior exemption for florists for Mother’s Day?
+Responses from all county mayors to Always Investigating’s inquiry: Does your county’s mayor support restoration of the State’s prior exemption for florists for Mother’s Day?

 MAUI MAYOR MIKE VICTORINO: “Floral deliveries and wholesale flowers are allowed in Maui County under our current Public Health Emergency Rules….It is especially important that we allow this service during these unprecedented and uncertain times.
 Continuing traditions like buying flowers for our mothers helps us convey appreciation and celebrate at a time when we cannot gather together.
 I would like to formally ask that (the governor) grant our request to continue floral deliveries and wholesale of flowers in Maui County.”